Yunuuuu/ggalign/README.md

 For more detailed instructions on customizing layouts, see the vignette:
 `vignette("align-layout")`.

-Additionally, the following `Align` objects can be used to add plots directly into the layout:
+Additionally, plots can be added in the layout with following functions:

 - `align_gg()`/`ggalign()`: Create ggplot object with a customized data.
 - `align_panel()`/`ggpanel()`: Create ggplot object with the layout